Parallel-in-Time/qmat/docs/contributing.md

 > 🔔 Once your PR is accepted, please delete this branch from your fork and synchronize your `main` branch.
 When creating a new development branch later, ensure that you start from an up-to-date `main` branch of your fork.

-In case you are interested in contributing but don't have any idea on what, checkout out [current development roadmap 🎯](./devdoc/roadmap.md) and the current [project proposals 🎓](https://github.com/Parallel-in-Time/qmat/discussions/categories/project-proposals)
+In case you are interested in contributing but don't have any idea on what, checkout out current [development roadmap 🎯](./devdoc/roadmap.md) and [project proposals 🎓](https://github.com/Parallel-in-Time/qmat/discussions/categories/project-proposals)

 ## Base recipes